 Since 2013, Red Butte Garden has been recognized as an Official Display Garden by the American Daffodil Society.
 Our display includes 157 different cultivars from all 13 official divisions recognized by the Royal Horticultural Society of England.
 Our display also includes 14 recipients of the Wister and Panil Awards, which recognizes outstanding American hybridizers and daffodil selections.

 In mid-March, thousands of miniature bulbs including Reticulated Iris, Siberian Squill, and Glory-of-the-Snow are not to be missed in the Rose Garden.
 The miniature bulbs are soon followed by thousands of daffodils and other blooming bulbs throughout the Garden.

-The Garden also offers public and private garden tours, art exhibits, and a bulb display during the festival.
-Pack a picnic, bring your kids to play in the Children’s Garden, take a hike through the garden and natural area, or just relax in the sun.
+Pack a picnic, bring your kids to play in the Children’s Garden, take a walk through the Garden's paved paths, hike in the Natural Area, or just relax and take in the warm spring sun.